Fiserv/universal-commerce/recipes/multiPurse.md

 Note:

 > merchantId & altMerchantId Should be sent in the request either in parent level or purse level for all the apis other than Void.
-> In case of Multi status response (http status code 207) or client timeout use cases, please retry an original transaction by keeping a new client request Id value in header and build a replay count in payload.
+> In case of multi status response (http status code 207) or client timeout use cases, please retry an original transaction by keeping a new client request Id value in header and build a replay count in payload.

 ## Error Codes